Trust / Logistics / 1907-present

 Sources

-A brand color becomes durable when customers see it during proof, not only during promotion.
+A brand color becomes durable when customers see it during proof, not merely during promotion.
 UPS made the cue work because the package car, tracking page, delivery notice, and recovery path all pointed back to the same promise.